-Participation of Androulla Vassiliou in the 66th Cannes International Film Festival: opening of a conference on the cultural exception and round table on cinema and other forms of art
+Participation of Androulla Vassiliou at the 66th Cannes International Film Festival: opening of a conference on the cultural exception and round table on cinema and other forms of art

 On 20 May 2013, Androulla Vassiliou, Member of the EC in charge of Education, Culture, Multilingualism and Youth, travelled to Cannes, in France where she attended the 66th Cannes International Film Festival.